PalomaMobile/paloma-android-sdk/palomamobile-android-sdk-media/README.md

 }
 ```

-In your Activity class request a refresh of friends list and listen for results:
+In your Activity class request a media upload and listen for results:

 ```java
 public class MediaSampleActivity extends Activity {